 ◊ Made the most of her first start as a Lady Bulldog by upping her career-high for the second time in as many games with 12 points against Chattanooga.

 ◊ Scored more points in the first two games of 2010-11 (21) than she recorded in 13 games played during her freshman year (17).

 ◊ Bested her career-high rebound count with nine boards against Loyola Marymount in the championship game of the Lions' Thanksgiving Classic.

 ◊ Logged a career-high 24 minutes against Florida in Athens and provided a solid rebounding effort after the Gators dominated the boards early.

 ◊ Scored five points in a span of just 25 seconds in the second half at LSU, trimming a 36-30 lead down to one in the process.

-◊ Stepped up her SEC contributions since earlier in the conference campaign.
-After averaging 1.3 ppg and 2.3 rpg in first three SEC contests, chipped in 5.8 ppg and 5.2 rpg in last 10 regular-season outings.
+◊ Stepped up her SEC contributions as the season prgressed.
+After averaging 1.3 ppg and 2.3 rpg in first three league dates, chipped in 5.8 ppg and 5.2 rpg in last 10 regular-season outings.

 ◊ Knocked down a pair of free throws with 5.9 seconds left at Ole Miss on Feb.
 13 to ice the victory.